badlydrawnben/eleventy-guide/src/posts/019-templates.md

 The standard practice is to keep them in an `_includes/` folder.
 Or `_includes/layouts` if you've got lots else in there and you want to keep it organised.
 You can use your own system, but that's the default place Eleventy will look for them.

 You might well need a different template for the homepage, blog post pages, and standard pages.
-But to keep your code DRY, you don't want to have to repeat and need to maintain all the HTML doctype and `<head>` code.
+But to keep your code DRY, you don't want to have to repeat all the HTML doctype and `<head>` code in each template.
 So it's normal to have all that written out once in a `base.njk` layout file (if you're using Nunjucks).

 Note - you don't need to use the same templating language in your layout and in the pages that utilise that layout – you could have a Nunjucks template and use Liquid for the pages that call upon it.